-Cloud-based data governance is key to secure and scalable sensitive data migration, storage and compute.
+Cloud data access control is key to secure and scalable sensitive data discovery, classification, migration, storage, and compute.
 As you migrate to the cloud, watch out for these common blindspots to protect your data and make the process as smooth as possible.

 1. Sensitive data goes beyond PII and PHI